 Director Observership for Ethnically Diverse Directors

-Our Director Observerships were launched in 2019 as an opportunity for those from ethically diverse backgrounds to observe the process of directing and creating an opera.
+Our Director Observerships were launched in 2019 as an opportunity for those from ethnically diverse backgrounds to observe the process of directing and creating an opera.

 The observership offers the opportunity to work alongside world-renowned opera directors, observing the entire process of directing an opera from start to finish.
 Observers (who are paid) are also given an insight into the day-to-day workings of a large national company, from stage management and company office to technical and production.